souris-dev/Chapel-Data-Object/README.md

 Database connector for the Chapel programming language.
 This `mason` package aims to provide database connectivity for some relational database management systems.
-Currently planned is support for MySQL, PostgreSQL and SQLite.
+Currently, support is planned for MySQL, PostgreSQL and SQLite.
 Support for other database management systems can be easily added by implementing the required interfaces.